manishmadugula/Notes/Code/java.md

         this.l = l;
         this.b = b;
     }
-    //Keep in mind the return type is Object so you need to cast wherever you clone
-    //The access specifier by default is protected, so only accessible within the same package.
+    /*Keep in mind the return type is Object so you need to cast wherever you clone The access specifier by default is protected, so only accessible within the same package.*/
     @Override
     protected Object clone() throws CloneNotSupportedException {
         ClassA temp =(ClassA) super.clone();